Dasharo/docs/docs/unified/novacustom/recovery.md

 ## Prerequisites

-To proceed with the recovery procedure the backup with the vendor firmware or vendor EC firmware will be necessary eg. `bios_backup.rom`, `ec_backup.rom`.
+To proceed with the recovery procedure, the backup with the vendor firmware or vendor EC firmware will be necessary eg. `bios_backup.rom`, `ec_backup.rom`.

-The backup file should be generated before making any changes in the device flash chip according to documentation:
+The backup file should be generated before making any changes in the device flash chip according to the following documentation sections:

 - [Firmware backup](initial-deployment.md#bios-installation)
 - [EC firmware backup](initial-deployment.md#ec-firmware-installation)